-- 79. Once the witness arrives at the location of testimony, the entity calling the witness makes all previous statements available to the VWU.
-The calling entity will also provide VWU with any document or information generated or provided by the witness when giving any of his/her previous statements. - 80.
+- 79. Once the witness arrived at the location of testimony, the entity calling the witness makes all previous statements available to the VWU.
+The calling party will also provide VWU with any document or information generated or provided by the witness when giving any of his/her previous statements. - 80.
 The VWU should provide the following documents to the witness to refresh his/her memory: (i) a copy of all the statements the witness has previously given.
 The term statement includes any signed statement and recorded interview (audio, video or both) and, (ii) any document or information generated or provided by the witness when giving any of his/her previous statements. - 81.
-Prior to handing over witness statements to the VWU, the entity calling the witness informs the other party and LRV with dual status, where applicable, of the documentation to be handed over in order to resolve any potential disputes.
+Prior to handing over witness statements to the VWU, the party calling the witness informs the other party and legal representatives of witnesses with dual status, where applicable, of the documentation to be handed over in order to resolve any potential disputes.
+This information must be provided no later than three days before this documentation is to be handed over to the witness.
 In addition, the VWU will keep a proper record of all material provided to a witness prior to his/her testimony; such a record will be sent to the parties and participants by email, in advance of the hearing in which the witness will testify. - 82.
 The VWU has established a detailed protocol outlining the exact steps to be followed by the entity calling the witness regarding the provision and retention of the statement.
-The VWU will provide this protocol to the calling entity prior to their handover of the witness statements to the VWU.
+The VWU will provide this protocol to the calling party prior to their handover of the witness statements to the VWU.

-13 In order to capture both immediate as well as more long-term feedback of witnesses with regard to their court appearance and the services provided to them, the VWU implemented a "witness feedback programme"..
+&lt;sup>6 In order to capture both immediate as well as more long-term feedback of witnesses with regard to their court appearance and the services provided to them, the VWU implemented a 'witness feedback programme', see for more details paragraphs 128 to 130.

-- 83. The entity calling the witness delivers the statement in the language in which the witness originally gave the statement or which the witness can easily understand.
-Should the witness be illiterate, the statement will be read to the witness by a member of the Court's Interpretation and Translation Section ("STIC") or STIC will provide the audio recording of the statement in the language the witness easily understands. - 84.
+- 83. The party delivers the statement in the language in which the witness originally gave the statement or which the witness can easily understand.
+Should the witness be illiterate, the statement will be read to the witness by a member of the Language Services Section ('LSS') or LSS will provide the audio recording of the statement in the language the witness easily understands. - 84.
 Depending on the length of the statement, reading it might require considerable time and might thus have an impact on the logistical travel arrangements.
 It is, therefore, of utmost importance that the entity calling the witness accurately indicates the length of the statement and estimates the time required to read the statement when the services of the VWU are requested, i.e. 35 days prior to the scheduled arrival at the location of the Court.
-The VWU has developed guidelines to assist with estimating the time required for a witness to read their statement and will provide such guidelines to the entity calling the witness.
+The VWU has developed guidelines to assist with estimating the time required for a witness to read their statement and will provide such guidelines to the party calling the witness.